feinson/first_project_sudoku/README.md

 # first_project_sudoku
-my first ever completed python project. it has a gui which takes a sudoku board as input and solves it
+My first ever completed python project.
+It has a GUI which takes a sudoku board as input and fills in the blanks according to an exhaustive search algortihm.